2012 Myanmar by-elections

 The 2012 Myanmar by-elections were held on 1 April 2012.
 The elections were held to fill 48 vacant parliamentary seats.
 Three of those remained vacant as polling in three Kachin constituencies was postponed.
-There was no plan to fill the additional five seats cancelled in the 2010 election and one seat vacated after the decease of a RNDP member.
+There was no plan to fill the additional five seats cancelled in the 2010 election and one seat vacated after the death of a RNDP member.

 The main opposition party National League for Democracy was re-registered for the by-elections on 13 December 2011 as part of the reforms in Burma since 2010.
 It won in 43 of the 44 seats they contested (out of 45 available).
 Its leader Aung San Suu Kyi ran for the seat of Kawhmu, and won.